 On 13 November 2013 the Paris Appeals Court approved the extradition of Muhayimana.
 The Court was convinced that Muyhayimana will be granted a fair trial in Rwanda.
 However, the verdict is not definitive.
 The defense for Muhayimana announced that it would appeal the decision before the French High Court of Appeals.
-This instance's verdict will be final.
-In case the preceding opinion is confirmed, the French government will still have to sign an extradition decree for Muhayimana to be handed over to Kigali.

 Trial Watch would like to remind its users that any person charged by national or international authorities is presumed innocent until proven guilty.